Who are we?

 What legal basis do we have for using your information?

-For prospective contractors, contractors, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential consulting engagements and contracts, to find potential consultants / contractors and to contact clients and referees.
+For prospective consultants, contractors, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential consulting engagements and contracts, to find potential consultants / contractors and to contact clients and referees.

 If you are on-boarded as a consultant / contractor to Issoria, this may then involve the processing of more detailed personal data including high risk data such as bank details and copies of photo ID that you provide.
 In that case we always ask for your consent before undertaking such processing.